-- (a) The underwriting accounts for each year of account are normally kept open for three years before the result on that year is determined.
-At the end of the three year period, outstanding liabilities can normally be determined with sufficient accuracy to permit the year of account to be closed by payment of a reinsurance to close premium to the successor year of account. - (b) Gross premiums are allocated to years of account on the basis of the inception date of the policy.
-Commission and brokerage are charged to the year of account to which the relevant policy is allocated.
-Policies written under binding authorities, lineslips or consortium arrangements are allocated to the year of account into which the arrangement incepts.
-Additional and return premiums follow the year of account of the original premium.
+- (a) The underwriting accounts for each YOA are normally kept open for three years before the result on that year is determined.
+At the end of the three year period, outstanding liabilities can normally be determined with sufficient accuracy to permit the YOA to be closed by payment of a reinsurance to close premium to the successor YOA. - (b) Gross premiums are allocated to years of account on the basis of the inception date of the policy.
+Commission and brokerage are charged to the YOA to which the relevant policy is allocated.
+Policies written under binding authorities, lineslips or consortium arrangements are allocated to the YOA into which the arrangement incepts.
+Additional and return premiums follow the YOA of the original premium.
 Premiums in respect of reinsurance ceded are attributed to the same year as the original risk being protected.
 Gross premiums are stated before the deduction of brokerage, taxes and duties levied on them.
-Estimates are made for pipeline premiums, representing amounts due to the syndicate not yet notified. - (c) Gross claims paid are allocated to the same year of account as that to which the corresponding premiums are allocated and include internal and external claims settlement expenses.
-Reinsurance recoveries are allocated to the year of account to which the claim was charged. - (d) A provision for unexpired risks is made where claims, related expenses and deferred acquisition costs, likely to arise after the balance sheet date in respect of contracts relating to the closing year of account, are expected to exceed the unearned premiums and premiums receivable under these contracts, after the deduction of any acquisition costs deferred. - (e) The reinsurance to close premium is determined by reference to outstanding liabilities, including claims incurred but not yet reported, relating to the closed year and to all previous closed years reinsured therein.
+Estimates are made for pipeline premiums, representing amounts due to the syndicate not yet notified. - (c) Gross claims paid are allocated to the same YOA as that to which the corresponding premiums are allocated and include internal and external claims settlement expenses.
+Reinsurance recoveries are allocated to the YOA to which the claim was charged. - (d) A provision for unexpired risks is made where claims, related expenses and deferred acquisition costs, likely to arise after the balance sheet date in respect of contracts relating to the closing YOA, are expected to exceed the unearned premiums and premiums receivable under these contracts, after the deduction of any acquisition costs deferred. - (e) The reinsurance to close premium is determined by reference to outstanding liabilities, including claims incurred but not yet reported, relating to the closed year and to all previous closed years reinsured therein.
 Although the estimate of net outstanding liabilities is considered to be fair and reasonable, it is implicit in the estimation procedure that the ultimate liabilities will be at variance from the premium so determined.
 The reinsurance to close premium includes a provision for unearned premiums and unexpired risks at the balance sheet date, net of deferred acquisition costs. - (f) Please refer to note 1 Accounting policies in syndicate 6107 annual accounts for details around measurement of insurance contracts.